23270983Ke912/CITS5506_Group_Project/setup guide/setup_guide.md

 - cd into CITS5506\_Group\_Project folder and checkout the prototype branch
 - Install all necessary python dependency
-- Run setup code before using the execute the program shell file

-sudo hciconfig hci0 piscan
+- Run setup code before using the execute the program shell file: sudo hciconfig hci0 piscan

 - Run the program file